cucumber-attic/gherkin/CONTRIBUTING.md

 With all this installed, just run `make` from the root directory.

+## Contributing changes

+If you change code, please make sure all implementations are changed accordingly.

+If you don't to do this, we might reject your patch because the burden to keep parsers in sync is now on us.

 ## Building individual parsers

 It's possible to build the parser for a single language too.
 Please refer to